Cedric Richmond: Controversies

-In January 2017, Richmond became involved in an argument with Republican lawmakers over whether a particular painting should continue to hang in the Capitol.
-The painting in question shows police officers apprehending suspects, and the police are depicted as pigs.
+In January 2017, Richmond became involved in an argument with Republican lawmakers over whether a particular painting should continue to hang in the United States Capitol.
+The painting shows police officers apprehending suspects, and the police are depicted as pigs.
 It was painted by someone from Richmond's district who had won a local award, and Republicans objected to it.
 Richmond said that escalating the issue might "open up Pandora's Box" because there are other paintings that some people might also find offensive.

 In March 2017, Richmond was criticized for making a crude joke about a controversial photograph of Kellyanne Conway kneeling on the Oval Office couch.
 Richmond appeared to compare Conway to Monica Lewinsky, saying, "I really just want to know what was going on there, because she really looked kind of familiar there in that position there.
 But don't answer.
 And I don't want you to refer back to the '90s."
 Richmond later said the joke was not meant to be sexual.
-"Since some people have interpreted my joke to mean something that it didn't I think it is important to clarify what I meant", he said in a statement.
+"Since some people have interpreted my joke to mean something that it didn't.
+I think it is important to clarify what I meant", he said in a statement.
 "Where I grew up saying that someone is looking or acting 'familiar' simply means that they are behaving too comfortably."

 Congressional Baseball Game

 From left, Senator Mark Warner, Senator Michael Bennet, Senator Tom Udall, Former NBA player Muggsy Bogues, Congressman Joseph Crowley and Congressman Richmond.

 Richmond played in the annual Congressional Baseball Game.
 He was the starting Democratic pitcher for each of the five years since his election and the Democrats won each game.
 He had a 2.85 earned run average, 1.67 walks plus hits per inning pitched and 45 strikeouts in his 27 innings pitched in that span.
-In 2016, Republican team manager Joe Barton called him the best player to ever participate in the game.
+In 2016, Joe Barton, the Republican team manager, called him the best player to ever participate in the game.
 Richmond lost his first game in 2016, a day after participating through the night in the 2016 United States House of Representatives sit-in.